partcoffee/uni/_case/workflow.md

 <div class="div"></div>

-I enjoy Scandinavian design, but also the work from outstanding individuals like Erik Spiekermann, Dieter Rams and Andrew Kim.
+I enjoy Scandinavian design and the work from outstanding individuals like Erik Spiekermann, Dieter Rams and Andrew Kim.
 They inspire me on a regular basis to not over-design things.

 I also think it's important to look outside the design industry for inspiration.
 Tobias van Schneider wrote a <a href="https://medium.com/@vanschneider/the-day-you-became-a-better-designer-68ee48e1c34c#.mk7lh663v" target="_blank">great article</a> on the topic, which essentially encourages us to not be trapped inside our comfort-zone.